raku-community-modules/Email-Simple/README.md

 This is my attempt at porting Email::Simple from perl 5 to perl 6 (mostly just because I can)

-It will currently parse some simple emails, at least, although there are unimplemented functions.

 ## Example Usage ##

     use Email::Simple;